-Rashmi Jha is an assistant professor in the department of Electrical Engineering and Computer Science.
+Rashmi Jha is an associate professor in the department of Electrical Engineering and Computer Science.
 She finished

 her Ph.D. and M.S. in Electrical Engineering from North Carolina State University in the years 2006 and 2003